Condensing and Extracting Against Online Adversaries: Transforming Low-Entropy oNOSF Sources to Uniform oNOSF Sources

 \begin{theorem} Let $d, g, g_{out}, \ell, n, m, k, \eps$ be such that $ g_{out} \le g - \frac{\ell-g+2}{d}, n\ge k \ge \log(nd-k) + md + 2\log(2g_{out}/\eps) $.
 Then, there exists a function $f: (\zo^n)^{\ell}\to (\zo^m)^{\ell-1}$ such that for any \oNOSF[g, \ell, n, k] $\X$, there exists \unioNOSF[g_{out}, \ell-1, m] $\Y$ for which $\abs{f(\X) - \Y} \le \eps$. \end{theorem}

-Our construction's power comes from the flexibility of setting $d$ to any desired value.
+The flexibility of setting $d$ to any desired value allows us to obtain stronger results.
 For instance by setting $d$ to be a large constant, we can get the following transformation that works even when $n$ is very small compared to $\ell$:

 \begin{corollary}[Transformation for small $n$] Let $g, \ell, n, m, k, \eps, \delta$ be such that $ \delta \le 0.99, g = \delta \ell, n = \poly(\log(\delta \ell/\eps)), k = \Omega(\log(\delta \ell/\eps)), m = \Omega(k) $.
 Then, we can construct a function $f: (\zo^n)^{\ell}\to (\zo^m)^{\ell-1}$ such that: for any \oNOSF[g, \ell, n, k] $\X$, there exists \unioNOSF[0.99\delta\ell, \ell-1, m] $\Y$ such that $\abs{f(\X) - \Y} \le \eps$. \end{corollary}